 Tiebreaker Playoff Games

-The games for eleven of these thirteen seasons are already on the Retrosheet site, since these playoff games are considered part of the regular season and all individual records from them count in the regular season totals.
+Since these playoff games are considered part of the regular season and all individual records from them count in the regular season totals.
 (Eddie Mathews passed Ernie Banks for the NL home run title in a 1959 playoff game and in 2007 Matt Holliday used his playoff game to pass Ryan Howard for the NL RBI leadership).
 These games comprise an interesting set and therefore this page was prepared to provide the details for all of them in one place.
-The links below are of two types: 1) For the games played in 1951 and more recently, the connection is to games already on the site; 2) For 1946 and 1948, the box score and play by play accounts are presented in a slightly different format since they are not part of a fully released season.

 1946 (Playoff for NL Pennant)